open-estuary/estuary/doc/Caliper_Manual.4All.md

 4. Select the benchmarks you want to run

-   Configure the config files located in test_cases_cfg/XXXX_cases_cfg.cfg(XXXX can be android, server, arm and common) to select the benchmarks you want to run.
+   Configure the config files located in `test_cases_cfg/XXXX_cases_cfg.cfg`(XXXX can be android, server, arm and common) to select the benchmarks you want to run.
 When you comment the corresponding sections in XXXX_cases_cfg.cfg, the tools won’t be selected.

 5. Configure the test cases you want to run in a benchmark

-   Configure the test_cases_cfg/XXXX/benchmark_name/benchmark_name_run.cfg(XXXX can be android, server, arm and common) files to select the test cases you want to run.When you comment the corresponding sections in benchmark_name_run.cfg, the test cases of the tools won’t be run.
+   Configure the `test_cases_cfg/XXXX/benchmark_name/benchmark_name_run.cfg`(XXXX can be android, server, arm and common) files to select the test cases you want to run.When you comment the corresponding sections in benchmark_name_run.cfg, the test cases of the tools won’t be run.

 <h3 id="3.2">Run Caliper</h3>

-If you have configured your environment, you can enter the commands of caliperto run caliper, it will compile and execute test cases, parser the output and get the summarization of the outputs.
+If you have configured your environment, you can enter the commands of `caliper` to run caliper, it will compile and execute test cases, parser the output and get the summarization of the outputs.
-The command is caliper.
-You can use caliper -h to show all the commands options.
+The command is `caliper`.
+You can use `caliper -h` to show all the commands options.
 After the process finished, you can view the generated files, including the log files, binary files, test results and so on.
-The logs and the test results will locate in the ~/.caliper if you have installed caliper.
+The logs and the test results will locate in the `~/.caliper` if you have installed caliper.
 Otherwise, they will locate in the Caliper root directory when you run caliper from the Caliper source code.

 <h3 id="3.3">Caliper output</h3>

-After the caliper -option command has been finished, the results generated are in the results folder, the results folder contains all the results.
-The logs will be in caliper_build and caliper_exec folder.
-Each benchmarks has two related log files about the execution and parsering, named XXX_output.log and XXX_parser.log.
-In addtion, all result of selected benchmarks’ test points are stored in the yaml file, which located in results/yaml.
+After the `caliper -option` command has been finished, the results generated are in the results folder, the results folder contains all the results.
+The logs will be in `caliper_build` and `caliper_exec` folder.
+Each benchmarks has two related log files about the execution and parsering, named `XXX_output.log` and `XXX_parser.log`.
+In addtion, all result of selected benchmarks’ test points are stored in the yaml file, which located in `results/yaml`.

-You can see the comparision figures in the results/test_results.tar.gz, the tarball is a webpage tarball.
+You can see the comparision figures in the `results/test_results.tar.gz`, the tarball is a webpage tarball.
 If it is not there, maybe you have a wrong when generating the webpages or you have not select the option to generate the webpage.
-Or you can see the specific values of Test Cases and scores in results/yaml/your_machine_name.yaml, results/yaml/your_machine_name_score.yaml and results/yaml/your_machine_name_score_post.yaml.
+Or you can see the specific values of Test Cases and scores in `results/yaml/your_machine_name.yaml`, `results/yaml/your_machine_name_score.yaml` and `results/yaml/your_machine_name_score_post.yaml`.

 <h4 id="3.3.1">The Format of Yaml</h4>
 ```